mihaimazareanu/ffm-web-22-1/docs/next-js-styled-components-ssr-fix.md

 # Fix for "flicker issues" on first load for projects based on the octopus capstone template

-When deploying your capstone project to Vercel you might experience, that the page loads without styles first and the styling is applied in a second step after a second.
+When deploying your capstone project to Vercel you might experience that the page loads without styles first and the styling is applied in a second step after a short delay.
 To prevent this annoying flickering effect, we recommend the following fix:

 - If you didn't change your `_document.js` yet, simply replace it with the following code: